dmbarbour/awelon/AboutAO.md

 Regular entries start with `@word` at the beginning of a new line, followed by the definition.
 The initial `@` is an entry separator capable of isolating parse errors, and is not a valid word-start character.
 If a word is already defined, the earlier definition is replaced and a warning is issued.
 Cyclic definitions are an error and are removed from the dictionary.

-The *import* section, before the first entry, is special.
+The *import* section, before the first entry separator, is special.
 Syntactically, it is a space-separated sequence (where 'space' means SP or LF).
 Imports are located by searching the `AO_PATH` environment variable (with implicit **.ao** suffix).
 Each import file is processed once, regardless of duplication or cycles, favoring an order such that those listed last are loaded last.
 A dictionary as a whole is specified from a root file or text.

+These AO dictionary files are unlikely to scale well beyond 10k words.
+Eventually, they will be deprecated in favor of a database or similar.

 ### Processing of AO Dictionary